senna1128/senna1128.github.io/content/authors/wei-kuang/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Wei Kuang is currently a PhD student in the Statistics department at UChicago, working with Mihai Anitescu (supervisor) and Sen Na on randomized second-order methods, with an emphasis on the uncertainty quantification and statistical inference aspects.
+bio: Wei Kuang was a PhD student in the Statistics department at UChicago, working with Mihai Anitescu (supervisor) and Sen Na on randomized second-order methods, with an emphasis on the uncertainty quantification and statistical inference aspects.

 # List each interest with a dash